 Who, what, or where should be better known in Sheffield?

-The poetry and music scene – outside the inaccessible, irrelevant or lifeless verse, and the good-but-there's-more-to-the-scene indie/alternative rock bands.
+The poetry and music scene – outside the inaccessible or lifeless verse, and the good-but-there's-more-to-the-scene indie/alternative rock bands.
 Nights like Verse Matters, Gorilla Poetry, and Sheffield Poetry Society's open mic.
 Writers like Warda Yassin, Jack Young, Danaë Wellington, and Akeem Balogun.
 Musicians like Avital Raz, Otis Mensah, and K.O.G. & The Zongo Brigade.
 Community figures like Annalisa Toccara [co-founder of Our Mel and also writer of the intro above!] and Desirée Reynolds.
-Places like the Foodhall Project, the multi-award-winning open public dining room and kitchen, managed by the community; the Showroom cinema and bar, my second home and a river of emotional intelligence and cinematic wonder; S1 Artspace; DINA; the Cellar Theatre; and Theatre Deli.
+Places like the Foodhall Project and the Showroom cinema, S1 Artspace, DINA, the Cellar Theatre, and Theatre Deli.

 What would you change about the city?